-The light of the future will not be in light bulbs ...
+The light of the future will not be in bulbs ...

-This is the conclusion that could be drawn from this information: http://msnbc.msn.com/id/9777070/
+This is the conclusion that one could draw from this information: http://msnbc.msn.com/id/9777070/